hoodiecrow/ConsTcl/README.md

 }
 ```

+The `expand-for/or` procedure expands the `for/or` macro.
+It returns an `or`
+construct containing the iterations of the first clause (multiple clauses
+isn't implemented yet).

 ```
 proc ::constcl::expand-for/or {exps env} {
     set res [do-for $exps $env]
     return [list [MkSymbol "or"] {*}$res]
 }
 ```

+`expand-let` expands the named `let` and 'regular' `let` macros.
+The ultimately
+expand to ´lambda` constructs.

 ```
 proc ::constcl::expand-let {exps} {